Coastal and marine litter includes items found on a beach or at the coast, whether washed up or left behind, as a result of human activity.

-- Every time you visit your favourite beach, pick up a piece of litter and dispose of it appropriately - the only cure for litter is you.
+- Every time you visit your favourite beach, pick up a piece of litter and dispose of it appropriately - you can join the global #2minutebeachclean movement.

 - Join our Clean Up Scotland campaign and register your own big litter clean up or #2minutecleanup

 - Take part in the Great British Beach Clean - this is an annual campaign run by Marine Conservation Society, aimed to mobilise volunteers to take part in beach cleans, while also collecting data from all around the UK on the types of litter at our beaches.

 - Take action to reduce plastic pollution and get involved with campaigns such as The Great Nurdle Hunt, The Cotton Bud Project or Beat the Microbead

 - Remember that our action at home can effect the cleanliness of beaches.
 Keep the Cycle Running is a Scottish Water campaign aimed at reducing the amount of inappropriate items flushed down the toilet or put down the sink.
 This can include wipes, sanitary items and cotton buds.